itsgudenuf/rancid-opnsense/README.md

 # rancid-opnsense
 rancid script for OPNsense firewalls

-modification to the old clogin and pfrancid scripts
+modifications to the old clogin and pfrancid scripts